akeneo/pim-community-dev/UPGRADE.md

 # UPGRADE FROM 3.1 TO 3.2

-This documentation helps to migrate projects based on the Community Edition.
+Use this documentation to migrate projects based on the Community Edition.

 ## Disclaimer